abelsj60/my-site/app/data/clips/uva-charting-an-east-west-passage.md

 That may be changing, but can still be a hard sell.

-Defining the Eastern Paradox
+**Defining the Eastern Paradox**

-Easterners and Westerners think di erently.
+Easterners and Westerners think differently.
 The Foxconn suicides were a somber reminder of that.
-Yet

-these di erences are often expressed more subtly than through questions about workers’ rights.
+Yet these differences are often expressed more subtly than through questions about workers’ rights.

 “Business [here] tends to be conducted less on the basis of merit and